jacksonr20/bid-calculation-test/README.md

 $ cd bid-calculation-test/

-$ composer require
+$ composer install

-$ cp .env.example .env # Set the same MySQL variables as your system.
+$ cp .env.example .env

 #If it is not automatically generated
 $ php artisan key:generate